 Why does this billing plan benefit solar homeowners?

-Lucky for you, the solar homeowner, peak hours coincide with your panel’s peak production time—midday.
+Luckly for solar homeowners, peak hours coincide with panel’s peak production time—midday.
 This means you avoid the burden of paying those high, midday prices.
 Under the Time-of-Use plan, the utility company will purchase the electricity you do not consume immediately, at the going hourly rate.

 Please Note: While TOU metering and rates are available to many solar customers, not all utilities offer a TOU option.
 Check with your local provider for TOU availability.
 In some cases, the savings from your SunPower solar system will increase if you switch to a TOU rate plan.